paws-r/paws/docs/credentials.md

 )
 ```

+---

 ## Environment variables

+Paws supports the following settings in environment variables.

 * `AWS_ACCESS_KEY_ID` - Specifies the AWS access key used as part of the
   credentials to authenticate the request.